 After all, if you go back far enough, most lawyers were working with a quill and ink!

-Why all the excitement then?
-Perhaps it’s the sheer pace of change that surprises us as new technologies seem ever more powerful and capable.
+But in recent years the sheer pace of change continues to surprise many of us as new technologies seem ever more powerful and capable.

-No sooner do we get used to working in new ways than a game changing development appears on the horizon.
+No sooner do we get used to working in new ways than a game changing development appears on the horizon, for example including automation and now artificial intelligence.

 Where technology helps